This article by Jackie Pilossoph was first published in the Northbrook Star

 The whole point of life is that it’s supposed to be enjoyed, so why do we settle for getting by and getting through it?
 We need to have fun and enjoy it!

-That’s something Northbrook psychologist, Dr. Sarah Allen, tells her patients, who she said are typically women in their 30’s, 40’s and 50’s suffering from issues that stem from anxiety.
+That’s something Northbrook therapist, Dr. Sarah Allen, tells her patients, who she said are typically women in their 30’s, 40’s and 50’s suffering from issues that stem from anxiety.

-Dr. Allen grew up in Portsmouth, England, and said she knew she wanted to become a psychologist at a very young age.
+Dr. Allen grew up in Portsmouth, England, and said she knew she wanted to help people at a very young age.
 She attended both undergraduate and graduate school in London, and as part of the curriculum, she worked in the maternity ward of a London hospital, an experience she said made her feel connected to women.

 “I saw a need that wasn’t being addressed,” said Allen, who ended up being one of the first psychology students to do research on Post-Traumatic Stress Disorder (PTSD) following childbirth.